robstoll/atrium/README.md

 In case you have clients who speak different languages then the HTML-Report together with the i18n feature will be especially helpful.
 We should not go on here, the HTML-Report feature is not yet implemented, but you can see what kind of road we plan to go down to.

-# Write own Assertion Functions
+# Write own Expectation Functions

-Are you missing an assertion function for a specific type and the generic [Feature Assertions](#feature-assertions) are not good enough?
+Are you missing an expectation function for a specific type and the generic [Feature Extractors](#feature-extractors) are not good enough?

-The following subsections will show how you can write your own assertion functions.
+The following subsections will show how you can write your own expectation functions.
-A pull request of your new assertion function is very much appreciated.
+A pull request of your new expectation function is very much appreciated.

-## Boolean based Assertions
+## Boolean based Expectation Functions

-This is kind of the simplest way of defining assertion functions.
+This is kind of the simplest way of defining expectation functions.
 Following an example:

 <code-own-boolean-1>